-Welcome to the Jupiter Class page – Autumn Term 2017
+Welcome to the Jupiter Class page – Spring Term 2018

-This term our topic will be Awesome Animals Around the World.
-In Year 1 we will be having termly topics so the learning will be based around this topic for the whole of the term.
+This term our topic will be Our World – Across Land and Sea.
+The learning will be based around this topic for the whole of the term.
 Throughout the term we will be investigating the key questions for the topic:

 Some subjects will be separate to the main topic but cross circular links are made where possible.

-PSHE – Being Me in My World & Celebrating Difference (Jigsaw scheme of work).
+PSHE – Dreams & Goals and Healthy Me (Jigsaw scheme of work).

 Helping your child at home